 As of March 29, 2002, there were 25,549,358 shares of our common stock issued and outstanding held of record by 1,213 shareholders.
 As of March 29, 2002, an additional 424,860 shares of common stock were reserved for issuance under our stock option plans.
+At our annual meeting of shareholders, scheduled to be held on May 14, 2002, our board of directors has recommended that our shareholders approve an amendment to our 1999 Long Term Incentive Plan to increase the number of shares of common stock authorized for issuance by 1,000,000 shares and an amendment to our Stock Option Plan for Non-Employee Directors to increase the number of shares of common stock authorized for issuance by 100,000 shares.

-Subject to the preferences, limitations and relative rights of holders of our preferred stock described below, the holders of our common stock are entitled, among other things, ratably in the distribution of assets remaining after payment of debts and expenses.
+Subject to the preferences, limitations and relative rights of holders of our preferred stock described below, the holders of our common stock are entitled, among other things,

-- o to share ratably in dividends if, when, and as declared by our board of directors out of funds legally available therefore, - o $\,$ to one vote for each share held of record on all matters at all meetings of shareholders, and - o in the event of our liquidation, dissolution or winding-up, to share
+- to share ratably in dividends if, when, and as declared by our board of directors out of funds legally available therefore, - to one vote for each share held of record on all matters at all meetings of shareholders, and - in the event of our liquidation, dissolution or winding-up, to share ratably in the distribution of assets remaining after payment of debts and expenses.